angus-ai/angus-doc/services/wordspotting/wordspotting.rst

 Press ``record`` and pronounce several time each word you want to have recognized.
 If you want to have multiple people using the service, have the word pronounced by several people.

 Then extract each sample from the signal by using the appropriate selection + export procedure.
-In Audacity, use the ``Export Selected Audio...`` for each sample you want to extract.
+In Audacity, use the ``File > Export Selected Audio...`` for each sample you want to extract.

 .. image:: audacity.png